nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `--threads` - Number of parallel processing threads to use.
 - `--out-dir` - Specifies the name of the output directory.
 - `--nano-hq` - Specifies that input is from Oxford Nanopore high-quality reads (Guppy5+ SUP or Q20, <5% error).
 This skips a genome polishing step since the assembly will be polished with medaka in the next step.
-- `/path/to/sample_GLlblMetag_decontam.fastq.gz` - Path to the input file, specified as a positional argument.
+- `/path/to/sample_decontam_GLlblMetag.fastq.gz` - Path to the input file, specified as a positional argument.

 **Input Data**

-- sample_GLlblMetag_decontam.fastq.gz or sample_GLlblMetag_HostRm.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and optionally host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))
+- sample_decontam_GLlblMetag.fastq.gz or sample_HostRm_GLlblMetag.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and optionally host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))